LITTLE LIGHTS: CMSI CHILDREN’S RESOURCE 2015

-By producing and promoting the Annual Project each year, CMS Ireland seeks to:
+By producing and promoting the Children’s Resource each year, CMS Ireland seeks:

-- 1. To help children and young people understand more about God’s work of mission throughout the world.
+- 1. To help children and young people understand more about global mission – and their part in it.

-- 3. To help inform and educate churches about the work of one of our Global Partners and encourage them to support that Global Partner through prayer, friendship and finance.
+- 2. To help inform and educate churches about the work of our Global Partners and to encourage support for these Partners through prayer, friendship and finance.

-- 4. To raise funds for a particular project of the Global Partner.
+- 4. To raise funds for a particular mission project of the featured Global Partner.

-The focus of the Annual Project changes each year – a different country, a different Global Partner, a different type of project.
+The focus of the Children’s Resource changes each year – a different country, a different Global Partner, a different type of project.
 Recent projects include:

 2008: Footsteps [Kenya]